 I laughed and told the truth: “I need to be busier in the morning before the other things I do.
 And what better way than to make contact with the dozens of people each morning who want to start their day off right, just like me.”

 I didn’t say that to everyone, but I thought it to myself.
-That was the emotional preparation I needed to begin a new chapter in retirement.
+That was the emotional permission I needed to begin a new chapter in retirement.

-These can be the happiest days ever at the Shady Rest retirement resort and dance club.
+These can be the happiest days ever at the Shady Rest retirement resort, bingo parlor and dance club.
 It doesn’t matter if you’re playing golf, volunteering for charity, greeting folks at Walmart or still putting in a few hours at the old firm.
 Maybe you need to make more money because your retirement plan came up short.
 Regardless, the day is officially yours.

 Meanwhile….see you at the corner of Kimball and San Marnan between 7 and 10.
 Weekdays.